-On this page we'll go through the basics and focus on triads, especially major and minor triads, which are the most common chords.
+On this page we'll go through the basics of reading piano chords.
+We'll focus on triads, especially major and minor triads, which are the most common chords.
 As the name implies, triads consist of three notes.

 Reading Piano Chords

-In order to learn how to read piano chords, you need to learn what all the letters, numbers and symbols mean.
+In order to learn how to read piano chords, you must learn what all the letters, numbers and symbols mean.
 You must also understand how chords are made.
 Chords are closely related to scales.
 If you know the scale, you should be able to learn any chord.

 Remember, major chords are written as the uppercase letter of the root note.
 So C major is written as C.